kmwang123/cme211-notes/lecture-5.md

 average** expect to search through half of the list.
 This would be `O(n/2)`.
 Remember that Big O notation is not concerned with constant terms, so this becomes `O(n)`.

+We want best, worst, and average case performances.
+Average is for random behavior in the data.

 ## Binary search algorithm